19hours/sg-statutes/Acts/Income Tax Act.md

 (a) if he thinks fit, allow any bank or financial institution to give notice of the deduction of tax and make payment of the amount so deducted within such other period and subject to such conditions as the Comptroller may determine; and

-(b) by notice in writing require any person who pays such interest to deduct and account for tax at a higher or lower rate than 20% or 17% or the rate specified in section 43(3) or (3A), as the case may be, on every dollar of such interest or permit such interest to be paid without deduction of tax.
+(b) by notice in writing require any person who pays such interest to deduct and account for tax at a higher or lower rate than 22% or 17% or the rate specified in section 43(3) or (3A), as the case may be, on every dollar of such interest or permit such interest to be paid without deduction of tax.

 [1/90; 20/91; 28/92; 26/93; 28/96; 24/2001; 37/2002; 49/2004; 53/2007; 27/2009]

+[Act 2 of 2016 wef 01/01/2016]

 (3) Where a person fails to make a deduction of tax which he is required to make under subsection (1), any amount which he fails to deduct shall be a debt due from him to the Government and shall be recoverable as such.